-What are the binding elements of the investment strategy used to select the investments to attain each of the environmental or social characteristics promoted by this financial product?
+• What are the binding elements of the investment strategy used to select the investments to attain the sustainable investment objective?

-As detailed above, the filter of sector and normative exclusions and the minimum ESG rating of each company in the portfolio (5.5/10), induced emissions intensity and ESG controversy score are constraining elements of the investment strategy used to select investments as they reduce the investment universe.
+As detailed above, the sector and normative exclusions filter, the minimum ESG rating of each portfolio company (6.5/10), the induced emissions intensity and the ESG controversy score, are binding elements of the investment strategy used to select investments as they narrow the investment universe.
+Companies must also achieve an SDG score of 25/100 and a Solutions score of 20/100 to ensure their positive environmental and/or social contribution